How SD-WAN allows businesses to operate in more eco-friendly ways whilst reducing costs.

 SD-WAN, in contrast, can be used with any connectivity infrastructure, from business-level Ethernet connections to cellular connections for small, remote locations, allowing businesses to align infrastructure costs with the needs of each site.

-SD-WAN makes better use of your resources
+Make better use of your resources

 Another role that SD-WAN can play in cost reduction is through making better use of your existing resources, both human and network.